CONGRATULATIONS! It’s a “Yes”! You are entering the next chapter of your relationship with your partner and here comes the big event, The Wedding.

 The black suit.
 Extremely formal yet pretty versatile as well (although it might not be the trendiest in this list).

-The black suit, being less fancy than the tuxedo but more formal than the grey suit, is well suited for grooms looking to dress it up a little for the dinner reception.
+It is being less fancy than the tuxedo but more formal than the grey suit, is well suited for grooms looking to dress it up a little for the dinner reception.

 Khaki/brown or Green Suit